joachimdekker/master-thesis/docs/proposal/main.typ

 brainstorming sessions, freewriting exercises, and seeking feedback from peers or mentors.

 = Ethics <ethics>
-There are no foreseeable ethical doubts or dillemas on all areas.
-The project will not involve human research, data sets about people or cybersecutiry or online privacy issues.
+There are no foreseeable ethical doubts or dilemmas on all areas.
+The project will not involve human research, data sets about people or cyber-security or online privacy issues.
 While we could use an LLM like Codex to make the code more 'human readable', this does not pose any threats.
 No sensitive or personal data is involved.
 Additionally, the outputs are fully explainable and align with the practices of experienced developers, mitigating any risks of misinterpretation or unintended consequences.
 As such, no ethical doubts or dilemmas are anticipated in any area of the project.

 // Fill out the ethics self-check via the RMS portal for Faculty of Science#footnote[#link("https://rms.uva.nl/servicedesk/customer/portal/14");];, and present a summary of the result and future actions.
 The main areas for ethical concerns are: